 Throwing a successful wedding is nothing that can’t be accomplished with a good planner, a clever budget, organisation, and moral support.
-Even the most organised bride may find it difficult to remember every detail of wedding planning and, as one of our forum brides put it, “I never thought I’d be worrying about the colour of napkins!”
-So, here are 15 wedding planning questions that you might never have thought to ask!
+But even the most organised bride may find it difficult to remember every detail of wedding planning and, as one of our brides put it, “I never thought I’d be worrying about the colour of napkins!”
+So, here are our top 15 wedding planning questions that you might never have thought to ask.

 1. Do I feed my photographer/videographer/band?